proflamyt/300days-of-hacking/Day10/README.md

 ﻿Cryptography:

-A person who has previously never heard of the word "cryptography" may imagine that's a tough word to crack but it isn't.
+A person who has previously never heard of the word "cryptography" may imagine that's a tough word to crack but it isn't!
 A simple defination was given by the credible cybersecurity company, Kaspersky (www.kaspersky.com); it defines cryptography as the study of secure communications techniques that allow only the sender and the intended recipient of a message to view it's content.

 Encryption: